opentensor/developer-docs/docs/subtensor-nodes/subtensor-error-messages.md

 ---
-title: "Error Messages"
+title: "Subtensor Error Messages"
 ---

-# Error Messages
+# Subtensor Error Messages

-When [Subtensor](./subtensor-nodes/index.md) gives you errors, either when using [`btcli`](./btcli.md) or [Bittensor API](./bt-api-ref.md), consult this document to understand the meaning of these error messages.
+When [Subtensor](./index.md) gives you errors, either when using [`btcli`](../btcli.md) or [Bittensor API](../bt-api-ref.md), consult this document to understand the meaning of these error messages.

 ## Subtensor error message format